Anti-Interim-License Injunctions and the Erosion of Contract Rights

 Justice

 In late September, the Mannheim Local Division of the Unified Patent Court (UPC) and Germany’s Munich Regional Court issued the world’s first “anti-interim license” injunction orders (AILIs).
 These unprecedented orders prohibit Amazon from pursuing a UK-court-ordered interim license from InterDigital during their dispute regarding codec licenses governed by the International Telecommunication Union’s (ITU’s) intellectual property rights (IPR) policy.
-On October 20, the UK’s High Court of England and Wales issued an anti-AILI against InterDigital.
+On October 20, the UK’s High Court of England and Wales an anti-anti-suit injunction against InterDigital.

 The UK’s interim license framework was established to provide third-party beneficiaries a remedy when a standard essential patent (SEP) holder is actively breaching its voluntary contractual commitment to license its SEPs on fair, reasonable, and non-discriminatory (FRAND) terms during the pendency of a UK rate setting adjudication.
 By issuing these AILIs, these two courts have signaled a striking disregard for those contractual commitments.
 If upheld, these AILIs will not only weaken confidence in FRAND commitments but also call into question the enforceability of many provisions in global patent agreements.